ejosiah/Analog-clock/README.md

 Analog-clock
 ============

-had a bet with my work colleagues that I could right this in 20 mins; timer rolling did it in 19.30 mins
+had a bet with my work colleagues that I could write this in 20 mins; timer rolling did it in 19.30 mins